teamhanko/hanko/README.md

 If you want to use the Hanko backend API but prefer to build your own UI, you can still make use of the [hanko-frontend-sdk](/frontend/frontend-sdk/README.md).
 It forms the basis of our web components and the client it provides handles communication with the Hanko backend API and saves you the time of rolling your own.

 # Contact us
-Schedule a Hanko Demo.
-Learn how Hanko will speed up your registration and login flows with passkey.
+Schedule a Hanko demo.
+Learn how Hanko will speed up your registration and login flows with passkeys.

 <a target="_blank" href="https://cal.com/team/hanko/hanko-demo"><img alt="Book us with Cal.com"  src="https://cal.com/book-with-cal-light.svg" /></a>